Azure-Samples/azure-search-javascript-samples/quickstart/README.md

 ## Next steps

-You can learn more about Azure Search on the [official documentation site](https://docs.microsoft.com/azure/search/).
+You can learn more about Azure Cognitive Search on the [official documentation site](https://docs.microsoft.com/azure/search/).